 The DPI values signify the resolution of the image on the PDF page, not the DPI metadata embedded in the image file.

-Due to issues in PDFium, this function can be slow.
-If you only need image size, prefer the faster get_size() instead.
+Due to issues in pdfium, this function might be slow on some kinds of images.
+If you only need size, prefer get_px_size() instead.

 pages (list[PdfPage] | None) – If replacing an image, pass in a list of loaded pages that might contain it, to update their cache.